bernhard-42/bd_animation/docs/engine.md

 ### 2.5 The complete engine animation group

-We assign a joint to the engine block and connect the assembled crankhsaft to it
+We assign a joint to the engine block and connect the assembled crankshaft to it

 ```python
 RigidJoint(label="connect", to_part=engine_block, joint_location=Rot(0, -90, 0))